annahasselstrom/shopping-cart-codealong/README.md

-# Shopping cart codealong
+# Shopping cart codealong 👗

-Code from the shopping cart codealong from the redux sprint.
+A code-along building a shopping site using Redux.